-Put your walking shoes on, as Budapest is an easy city to walk.
-Kempinski Corvinus is within easy reach to St Stephen's Basilica, the Great Synagogue, Chain Bridge and the Opera.
-Public transport is comprehensive with frequent buses, trolley buses, trams, subways and suburban train services.
+Put your walking shoes on, as Budapest is an easy city to walk in.
+Kempinski Corvinus is within easy reach of St Stephen's Basilica, the Great Synagogue, Chain Bridge and the Opera.
+Public transport is comprehensive with frequent buses, trolleybuses, trams, subways and suburban train services.
 Hotel-, private- and branded taxis are also available.
 Contact the concierge for information on getting around.

 St Stephen’s Basilica and its Neighbourhood